 As you may know, all amendments to the Comprehensive Plan Map and Zoning Map must comply with the Statewide Planning Goals.
 ORS 197.175(2)(a).
-The staff report for the proposed amendment states that Goal 10 is achieved because the Residential Mixed zone "achieves the purpose of the [Residential Low] zone while simultaneously allowing higher densities."
-The staff report also relies on the applicant's submittal that generally describes that additional housing density is a good thing.
-The report, however, does not refer to the City's Housing Needs Analysis (HNA) and Buildable Land Inventory (BLI) to show that an adequate number of needed housing units (both housing type and affordability level) will be supported by the residential land supply after enactment of the proposed change.
-The staff report's findings under Goal 10 are inadequate.
+When property is annexed, the comprehensive plan is amended, so the decision must comply with the Goals.
+The staff report to the Planning Commission described that the proposed zoning helps achieve both the City's housing and employment objectives.
+The report to the City Council does not contain any Goal 10 findings.
+Therefore, the record does not refer to the City's Housing Needs Analysis (HNA) and Buildable Land Inventory (BLI) to show that an adequate number of needed housing units (both housing type and affordability level) will be supported by the residential land supply after enactment of the proposed change.
 Attached are guidance documents we developed for Goal 10 findings and we recommend you consider these documents prior to making a decision.